Wanda L. Bass

-Commuter - $300 (includes meals) Does not include tool fee
+Commuter - $300 (includes meals) Does not include registration or tool fee

-Residential - $500 (includes tuition, food & housing) Does not include tool fee
+Residential - $500 (includes tuition, food & housing) Does not include registration or tool fee

-In addition to the tuition, there will be a fee for the tools listed below.
-They will be ordered for each participant.
-Students who already have some tools will be charged a lesser fee.
+In addition to the tuition, there will be a $100 fee for the tools listed below.
+If you need cane only your fee will be $20.
+Appropriate tools will be ordered for each participant.

 Audition Required: No audition is required to participate in the program.